Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 produce manually drawn polygon maps that outline areas of different dominant soils or combinations of soils — *soil map units* (see Figs. \@ref(fig:smu-aggregation) and \@ref(fig:from-photointerpretation-to-soilmap)).
-Soil map units (polygons of different type) are described in terms of composition of soil classes (and often also landscape attributes) within each unit with various soil physical and chemical variables attached to each class.
-Most commonly, the objective of conventional soil mapping is to delineate recognizable portions of a landscape (soil–landform units) as polygons in which the variation of soils and soil properties is describable and usually more limited than between polygons.
+Soil map units (polygons of different soil types) are described in terms of the composition of soil classes (and often also landscape attributes) within each unit, with various soil physical and chemical variables attached to each class.
+Most commonly, the objective of conventional soil mapping is to delineate recognizable portions of a landscape (soil–landform units) as polygons in which the variation of soils and soil properties is describable and usually (but not always) more limited than between polygons.
 Because most soil mapping projects have limited resources and time, soil surveyors can not typically afford to survey areas in great detail (e.g. 1:5000) so as to map actual *polypedons*.
 As a compromise, the survey team generally has to choose some best achievable target scale (e.g.
-1:50,000).
+1:10,000 - 1:50,000).
 Maps produced at some initial scale can be further generalized, depending on the application and users demands [@Wysocki2005Geoderma].